saysimple/saysimple-plugin-devkit/README.md

 ### Settings page

-The settings page will show you how your app will look inside the settings page from saysimple.
+The settings page will show you how your app will look inside the settings page from Saysimple.
 When opened you'll see 2
 component the one on the left is a preview how your app will be displayed the one on the app selection page.